 Cyberbullying is the term used for the new and growing practice of using the internet, emails, text messages, social media websites like Twitter, Facebook, online forums, chat rooms or other digital technology to harass, threaten or embarrass others.
 Cyberbullying is becoming one of the major and most concerned topics of modern times.
 Cyberbullying is more common and widespread in teenagers.
 The young generation unlike their parent’s generation, often socializes, hangs out, and communicates online rather than in person, they prefer to text rather than talk on phone and often prefer to socialize on Twitter and Facebook rather than in restaurants and parks.
 This is the main reason teenagers are committing cyberbullying because they do not see the person face to face.
 It is very easy for them to hide behind the pretty screen and target a person.

 With the advent of modern technology, bullying is no longer limited to schoolyards and streets.
 It can happen anywhere and anytime even at home.
 It can happen 24 hours and 7 days a week.
 Cyberbullies come in many forms and shapes.
-Almost anyone with an Internet connection or cellular phone can cyberbully someone else, often without having to reveal their true identity.
-Cyberbullies can torture their victims anytime of the day and the bullying can follow the victim anywhere even at home with the click of a button.
+Almost anyone with an Internet connection or cellular phone can cyberbully someone else, often without having to reveal they’re true identity.
+Cyberbullies can torture their victims any time of the day and the bullying can follow the victim anywhere even at home with the click of a button.